1899

 - November 1, 1926 – CA&E begins motor coach service connecting Mt.
 Carmel Cemetery with the Westchester “L” station

-- January 1, 1927 – 420-series cars ordered from the Cincinnati Car Company
+- January 1, 1927 – The 420 series are cars ordered from the Cincinnati Car Company

-- October 29, 1929 – Stock market crashes
+- October 29, 1929 – The stock market crashes

 - November 23, 1929 – Grand opening of the new Villa Park station

-- April 1931 – Transfer bridge connecting the Wells Street Terminal and the Quincy “L” station opens
+- April 1931 – The Transfer bridge connecting the Wells Street Terminal and the Quincy “L” station opens

 - November 28, 1931 – Dedication of new Poplar Avenue station